SORA Update (May 2014)

-The Sex Offender Registration Act may be revised to conform to mandates under the federal Sex Offenders Registration and Notification Act, part of the Adam Walsh Act.
+The Sex Offender Registration Act might be revised and updated to conform to mandates under the federal Sex Offenders Registration and Notification Act, part of the Adam Walsh Act.
 Specifically, the bill would split listed offenses into three Tiers.
-The three tiers would be divided up into Tier 1, Tier 2 and Tier 3.
+The three tiers would be divided up into Tier 1, Tier 2, and Tier 3.
 Tier 1 would be for the least serious offenses.
-The number system is unfortunately inconsistent with the majority of criminal offenses in Michigan and in the United States that are generally divided into degrees with “1st” being the most serious.
+The number system is unfortunately inconsistent with most criminal offenses in Michigan and in the United States that are generally divided into degrees, with “1st” being the most serious.
 This will undoubtedly lead to some confusion.

 Michigan Criminal Defense Attorney

 If you still have questions for a Michigan criminal defense attorney, feel free to call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation and confidential case evaluation.
 We will take the time to talk with you, answer your questions, and address each of your concerns.
 Together, we will find a winning strategy.
 If you have concerns with the Sex Offender Registration Act update, we can help you.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.